 Social distancing means keeping a space of 1.5 m between you and another person, outside your household.
 Since people can spread the virus - even before they know they are infected - it is important to stay away from others when possible.

-It is one of the best tools we have to avoid being exposed to Covid-19 and slowing its spread not only locally but across the world.
-Australia has implemented public health measures including physical distancing and hygiene practices early on and that has proven to be very effective in suppressing the spread of coronavirus.
+It is one of the best tools we have to avoid being exposed to Covid-19 and slowing its spread, not only locally but across the world.
+Australia has implemented public health measures, including physical distancing and hygiene practices early on and that has proven to be very effective in suppressing the spread of the coronavirus.

-2. Wash your hands regularly and thoroughly with soap and water
+2. Wash your hands regularly to prevent Covid infection

 3. Use a sanitiser